Why Are Whole Foods So Expensive?

 What Is So Special About Whole Foods?

 Most of the foods that we get from the supermarket, including vegetables, fruits, and grains, are produced on a large scale.
-Hence, the target for the production mostly focuses on quantity.
+Hence, the target for production mostly focuses on quantity.
 The foods are refined and processed using various chemical substances, which compromises the foods’ nutritional value.

 Why Are Whole Foods So Expensive

-Is The Whole Food Healthy?
+Is The Whole Foods Healthy?

 According to the market, processed foods are cheaper and easier to make than organically grown whole foods.
 They may be expensive, but they are rich in nutrients and help to counter many of the diseases.